Interview with Nicki Patel, Founder/Designer of milo+nicki.

 Heidi: You launched milo+nicki after what you call “rock bottom”.
 Both you and Milo were experiencing some major health issues, which forced you to make significant lifestyle changes.
 This eventually led you to launching a cruelty-free and sustainable clothing brand.
 Did you always want to be a fashion designer?

 Nicki: Actually, no. I never imaged myself in the fashion industry, much less a designer, but fashion has always found a way into my life.
-I was a tomboy in high school, but my first job was at Banana Republic.
-I don’t know how I got that job, because I went to the interview with cut-off distressed jeans, an old worn t-shirt, and Converse sneakers.
+My first job in high school was at Banana Republic.
+It crazy I even got the job, because I was such a tomboy and went to the interview with cut-off distressed jeans, an old worn t-shirt, and Converse sneakers.
 I did not fit the Banana Republic vibe at all.

 Heidi: (Laughs) Sounds like you should have been interviewing at Hot Topic.